oddbird/oddleventy/content/speaking/code-patterns.md

   - <<: *cascadia
   - <<: *clarity
 ---
-{% import "content.macros.njk" as content %}
+{% import "media.macros.njk" as media %}

 Behind the scenes those patterns have to live in our code, and make life easier for developers.